-This has the potential to effect individuals who are looking to immigrate to Canada permanently as well as those seeking entry to Canada merely on a temporary basis.
+This has the potential to affect individuals who are looking to immigrate to Canada permanently as well as those seeking entry to Canada merely on a temporary basis.

-Given Royal Assent on Thursday, the amendments increase the maximum sentence for impaired driving from five to 10 years, thereby elevating the offence into the category of “serious criminality.”
+Given Royal Assent on June 21, the amendments will increase the maximum sentence for impaired driving from five to 10 years once they come into force, thereby elevating offences committed as of December 18, 2018, into the category of “serious criminality.”

 Section 36 (1) of Canada’s Immigration and Refugee Protection Act states that a permanent resident or foreign national is deemed inadmissible to Canada if he or she is convicted of an offence that is considered serious criminality.

 36 (1) A permanent resident or a foreign national is inadmissible on grounds of serious criminality for